UK Parliament social media community guidelines

-Our social media channels share news, photos, and resources with you about what’s happening at the heart of UK democracy and how you can get involved.
-You can follow UK Parliament on Twitter, Facebook, Instagram, YouTube, Soundcloud, and Flickr.
+UK Parliament social media channels share news, photos, and resources about what’s happening at the heart of UK democracy and how you can get involved.

-We welcome your questions, feedback, and photos from your visits to Parliament.
-We encourage respectful discussion between people.
-You don’t have to agree with what other people say or share, but please treat everybody with dignity, courtesy, and respect.
+- We encourage respectful discussion between people.
+You don’t have to agree with what other people say or share, but please treat everybody with dignity, courtesy and respect.

-- We will report and remove any comments that are direct attacks on someone based on their race, ethnicity, national origin, religion, sexuality, sex, gender, disability or disease.
+a.
+Discrimination based on race, ethnicity, national origin, religion, sexuality, sex, gender, age or disability

 b.
 Advertising or promotion of any services or pages

 c.
 Unintelligible spam or comments that are not relevant to the topics raised on the page

 d.
 Violence or harm towards MPs, Lords, UK Parliament staff, our moderators, or anyone else on our page